gauravS124/System-Design/src/docs/Plan.md

 For case studies we can focus on Object Oriented Design Patterns by educative.io.

 ### HLD
-For HLD we the topics and syllabus is very vast but for starters we can start with
+For HLD the topics and syllabus is very vast but for starters we can start with
 - Alex Xu's books
 - Educative.io Grokking system Design and Grokking Advance system Design.
 - Gaurav Sen Video, ByteByteGo mini blogs and clips